Voice of Witness is the proud recipient of the

 To learn about our work, read this profile in the Smithsonian Magazine or watch the 2 minute video below.

 Voice of Witness (VOW) is a non-profit dedicated to fostering a more nuanced, empathy-based understanding of contemporary human rights crises.
-We do this by amplifying the voices of men and women most closely affected by injustice, and by providing curricular and training support to educators and invested communities.
+We do this by amplifying the voices of individuals most closely affected by injustice, and by providing curricular and training support to educators and invested communities.

-VOW Book Series: VOW has so far published twelve titles in its series.
-We publish an average of two oral history titles each year, with our thirteenth book, Palestine Speaks, to be released in November 2014.
-To date, our series has covered a wide variety of social justice issues, ranging from post-9/11 civil rights and the criminal justice system to the experiences of men and women living under oppressive regimes in Burma, Zimbabwe and Colombia.
+VOW Book Series: VOW has so far published thirteen titles in its series.
+We publish an average of two oral history titles each year, with our thirteenth book, Palestine Speaks, released in November 2014.
+To date, our series has covered a wide variety of social justice issues, ranging from post-9/11 civil rights and the criminal justice system to the experiences of individuals living under oppressive regimes in Burma, Zimbabwe and Colombia.

 VOW Education Program: Our education team offers year-round site visits and workshops for schools and community organizations, a summer intensive oral history training called Amplifying Unheard Voices, and common core aligned curriculum through our website and publication The Power of the Story: The Voice of Witness Teacher’s Guide to Oral History.
 Over the past year, we reached over 9,000 high school to graduate level students.